ArtyomVeselkov/docker-dropbox/README.md

 ```

 ## Variables
-Several variables can be passed via `.env` file.
+Several variables can be passed via `.env` file, or alternativly directly set to the `docker-compose.yml`.

 **USER_NAME** (required)
 The name of the current user.
 Can be determined with `whoami`.